-LMCIT members spend about $2.5 million per year on land use claims--about 22 percent of all liability costs.
-The average cost of a land use claim is $35,000.
-Of those costs, more than 85 percent is spent to cover defense costs.
+LMCIT members spend nearly $2.6 million per year on land use claims—about 22 percent of all liability costs.
+The average cost of a land use claim is $51,000.
+Of those costs, almost 90 percent is spent to cover defense costs.
 In other words, these claims generally are not about paying damages to someone but rather about paying for legal defense of the city.

-LMCIT’s team of land use attorneys works with members to provide customized information and training, and acts as a resource to elected and appointed city officials and to city attorneys.
-Land use loss control staff addresses topics including the different roles elected officials must play in making land use decisions, and specific legal requirements related to things like planning, zoning, development, redevelopment, franchising, and more.
+LMCIT’s land use attorney works with members to provide customized information and training, and acts as a resource to elected and appointed city officials and to city attorneys.
+Topics that may be addressed include the different roles elected officials must play in making land use decisions, and specific legal requirements related to things like planning, zoning, development, redevelopment, franchising, and more.